Tarun-500/frontend_interview_prepration/JS_theorye_Questions.md

 22) Temporal Dead Zone (TDZ) in JavaScript -

-23) automatic return - in js when we us arrow function that time if we are using  single code then we not need to written "return" .
+23) automatic return - in JS, when we use an arrow function, if we are using a  single code, then we do not need to write "return" .

 24) prefix and postfix

 25) strict check

-26) JavaScript is dynamically typed, not strictly typed. in typescript strictly typed here we have to give typeof every declarations
+26) JavaScript is dynamically typed, not strictly typed.
+In typescript, strictly typed here, we have to give typeof to every declaration

-27) Stack memory (Primitive) it's do copy, Heap memory (Non-Primitive) it's do not copy it will give reference
+27) Stack memory (Primitive) is copied, Heap memory (Non-Primitive) is not copied, it will give a reference

 30) Prototype